iliorik/GigaShell/README.md

 ```

 ### REPL Mode
-There is very handy REPL (read–eval–print loop) mode, which allows you to interactively chat with GPT models.
+There is very handy REPL (read–eval–print loop) mode, which allows you to interactively chat with LLM models.
 To start a chat session in REPL mode, use the `--repl` option followed by a unique session name.
 You can also use "temp" as a session name to start a temporary REPL session.
 Note that `--chat` and `--repl` are using same chat sessions, so you can use `--chat` to start a chat session and then use `--repl` to continue the conversation in REPL mode.
 REPL mode will also show history of your conversation in the beginning.

 <p align="center">
   <img src="https://s10.gifyu.com/images/repl-demo.gif" alt="gif">